rafalp/Misago/docs/python-hooks.md

 A filter for the function used to create new user account in the database.

-Returns `User` dict with newly created user data.
+Returns `User` dataclass with newly created user data.

 #### Required arguments